nickazg/TheConstruct/README.md

 ## 3.1.
 Funding Roadmap
 A **Funding Roadmap** is an overview of all the milestones/goals and funding stages proposed by a project.
 To maintain investor interest something of value needs to be traded.
-Within a Funding Roadmap this is done by trading funds for a predetermined share/stake in the project we call this **Smart Token Shares**.
+Within a Funding Roadmap this is done by trading funds for a predetermined share/stake in the project, we call this **Smart Token Shares**.

 ### 3.1.1. **Smart Token Shares**
 Every registered project will automatically have its own Smart Token Shares.
 Smart Token Shares will be distributed in whatever means necessary, which is decided by the project admins, and displayed publicly.